-The mission of the Community AIDS Network is to provide a continuum of medical, social and education services essential to the health and well-being of those living with HIV/AIDS, Hepatitis C, sexually transmitted diseases, other diseases and to enhance public awareness.
+The mission of CAN Community Health is to provide a continuum of medical, social and education services essential to the health and well-being of those living with HIV/AIDS, hepatitis C, sexually transmitted diseases, other diseases and to enhance public awareness.

-Community AIDS Network (CAN) has been serving the needs of the HIV/AIDS community in Sarasota, surrounding counties and across the state of Florida for over 25 years.
-We are a private, not-for-profit organization dedicated, through our clinical arm – Comprehensive Care Center – to the treatment, care and continual wellness of people living with the HIV/AIDS, Hepatitis C and STDs.
-Our Sarasota headquarters clinic offers medical, dental, psychological and lifestyle counseling to all patients, regardless of their financial situation, insurance status or ability to pay.
+CAN Community Health has been serving the needs of the HIV community in Florida and now the southern part of the country, since 1991.
+We are a private, not-for-profit organization dedicated to the treatment, care and continual wellness of people living with HIV, hepatitis C, STDs and other diseases.
+Our clinics offer medical, dental, psychological and lifestyle counseling to all patients, regardless of their financial situation, insurance status, or ability to pay.
+Services vary by location.
+We provide HIV specialty care by board-certified Infectious Disease trained physicians.
 CAN has also become a part of the LGBT community offering education, assistance and support to other local organizations.

-CAN owns and operates 26 medical clinics – non-profit clinics are located in Sarasota, North Port, St. Petersburg, Tampa and Daytona; satellite clinics are located in Avon Park, Bradenton, Brandon, Clearwater, Daytona Beach, Delray Beach, Gainesville, Jacksonville, Miami, North Port, Orlando, Sarasota, St. Petersburg, Tampa, Wesley Chapel and Winter Park.
+CAN owns and operates 27 medical clinics.
+Non-profit clinics are located in Clearwater, Daytona Beach, Ft.
+Lauderdale, Jacksonville, New Port Richey, North Port, St. Petersburg, Ybor City, Palmetto (testing facility), Plantation, Miami, Sarasota, South Beach, and Columbia (South Carolina); satellite clinics are located in Avon Park, Bradenton, Brandon, Gainesville, Oakland Park (2), Orlando, Sarasota, Tampa (3), Wesley Chapel and Winter Park.
 All of our clinics offer various services which can be found under each location under “Services in Your Area” on the menu page.
 As CAN continues to grow, so will our services and clinic locations.
 (See Rates of Persons Diagnosed with HIV)

 In order to generate additional revenue for the general program services for the Center, its “Pharmacy Assistance Program” was implemented.
 The 340B Drug Discount Program*, which is administered by the Office of Pharmacy Affairs within the Health Resources and Services Administration, provides funding generated from the drug discount received from the pharmaceutical manufacturers. (*340B is not a federally funded program.)